codingtherapist/HugoBlog/content/portfolio/index.en.md

 <b>Tarot Card Flip App</b><br><br>
 ![photo with drawing of hand with tarot cards in it](/images/tarotapp.png)<br><br>
 	A fullstack web application that displays a tarot card on click where the flip function happens server side.
-This site was built using HTML, CSS, Javascript, NodeJS, Express, and hosted on Heroku. <br><br>
+This site was built using HTML, CSS, Javascript, NodeJS, Express, and hosted on Heroku. <br>
+	Note: This site is still under construction<br>	<br>

 <a href="https://tarotflip.herokuapp.com/">View Site »</a><br>
 <a href="https://github.com/codingtherapist/serverSideTarotFlip/blob/master/README.md	">GitHub repo »</a><br>